 Figure out your unexpected expenses and decide accordingly.

-2. Open a Savings Account
+2. Open a Dedicated Savings Account

-3. Add Rainy-Day Fund into your Budget
+3. Incorporate Rainy Day Fund into Your Budget

 If you aren’t making a budget, it’s time to sit down and fill up the details.
-Add another column for rainy day expenses.
+Add another column for rainy-day expenses.
 It will surely be useful for your future expenses.

 Just because your rainy day fund isn’t that big an amount, don’t try to fill it up at once.
 Take it easy and slowly fill up your account.